nathantypanski/nathantypanski.com/pages/worklog.md

 The culmination of all this effort was a zombie-themed roguelike in Python.
 It uses [The Doryen Library](http://doryen.eptalys.net/) to draw graphics to the screen.
 After working on it for a while I ported it to Python 3, but it hasn't seen much activity since then.

 This was my first real intro to ideas like blitting graphics to a screen or having a main loop that had to respond to user input.
-It was also probably my first project where version control would have helped me.
+It was also probably my first project where version control would have helped me; unfortunately I didn't discover Git until college.

 ### MGMT

 *2010*.
 [GitHub](https://github.com/nathantypanski/MGMT).

 I took [IB Computer Science](http://www.ibo.org/diploma/curriculum/group5/ComputerScience.cfm) as a Junior in high school.
-This was my "dossier", a massive final project that makes up half of the curriculum.
+This was my "dossier," a massive final project that makes up half of the curriculum.

 It managed customer contacts, but only had a CLI interface.
-The real beauty of the project was that it forced you to go through a sort of software engineering life cycle that lasted more than a week or two.
+The real beauty of the project was that - unlike most pedagogical software projects - it forced you to go through a sort of software engineering life cycle that lasted more than a week or two.
 I had to make diagrams, describe the class interfaces and the way the objects interacted, and all that fun stuff before I could even get started *coding*.

 ## Other